 Students receiving "Average" final evaluation scores receive a 3.0

-To move toward a 4.0 students must exceed expectations in either attitude, dependability, communications, human relations, job knowledge, job skills or job performance.
+To move toward a 4.0 students must exceed expectations on the mid-term and final evaluations in attitude, dependability, communications, human relations, job knowledge, job skills and job performance.

 Q & A